 We have no prior experience in the marketing, sale, and distribution of pharmaceutical products, and there are significant risks involved in the building and managing of a commercial infrastructure.
 The establishment and development of our own sales force and related compliance plans to market any products we may develop will be expensive and time consuming and could delay any product launch, and we may not be able to successfully develop this capability.
 We, or our future collaborators, will have to compete with other pharmaceutical and biotechnology companies to recruit, hire, train, manage, and retain marketing and sales personnel.
-In the event we are unable to develop a marketing and sales infrastructure, we may not be able to commercialize AXS-02, AXS-05, or any other of our current or future product candidates, which would limit our ability to generate product revenues.
-Factors that may inhibit our efforts to commercialize AXS-02, AXS-05, or any other of our current or future product candidates on our own include:
+In the event we are unable to develop a marketing and sales infrastructure, we may not be able to commercialize any of our current or future product candidates, which would limit our ability to generate product revenues.
+Factors that may inhibit our efforts to commercialize any of our current or future product candidates on our own include:

-- our inability to recruit, train, manage, and retain adequate numbers of effective sales and marketing personnel; - □ the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe AXS-02, AXS-05, or any other of our current or future product candidates; - our inability to effectively oversee a geographically dispersed sales and marketing team; - Let the costs associated with training sales and marketing personnel on legal and regulatory compliance matters and monitoring their actions; - an inability to secure adequate coverage and reimbursement by government and private health plans; - the clinical indications for which the product is approved; - limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling; - any distribution and use restrictions imposed by the FDA or to which we agree as part of a mandatory REMS or voluntary risk management plan; - □ liability for sales or marketing personnel who fail to comply with the applicable legal and regulatory requirements; - □ the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization or engaging a contract sales organization.
+· our inability to recruit, train, manage, and retain adequate numbers of effective sales and marketing personnel;

+- the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe any of our current or future product candidates; - · our inability to effectively oversee a geographically dispersed sales and marketing team; - the costs associated with training sales and marketing personnel on legal and regulatory compliance matters and monitoring their actions; - · an inability to secure adequate coverage and reimbursement by government and private health plans; - the clinical indications and labeled claims for which the product is approved; - · limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling; - any distribution and use restrictions imposed by the FDA or to which we agree as part of a mandatory REMS or voluntary risk management plan; - liability for sales or marketing personnel who fail to comply with the applicable legal and regulatory requirements; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization or engaging a contract sales organization.

 Although our current plan is to hire most of our sales and marketing personnel only if a product candidate is approved by the FDA, we will incur expenses prior to product launch in recruiting this sales force and developing a marketing and sales infrastructure.
 If a commercial launch is delayed as a result of FDA requirements or other reasons, we would incur these expenses prior to being able to realize any revenue from sales of our product candidates.
-Even if we are able to effectively hire a sales force and develop a marketing and sales infrastructure, our sales force and marketing teams may not be successful in commercializing AXS-02, AXS-05, or any other of our current or future product candidates.
+Even if we are able to effectively hire a sales force and develop a marketing and sales infrastructure, our sales force and marketing teams may not be successful in commercializing any of our current or future product candidates.